-VPN encryption is one of the most important security features we always recommend paying attention to when deciding on a VPN provider.
+VPN encryption is one of the most important security features we always recommend paying attention to when comparing and buying a VPN.

 Space permitting, we usually give a brief overview of VPN encryption in our reviews.
 We also point out the best VPNs all use the highest possible encryption standard.

 However, if you find yourself wishing you knew more, then this beginner’s guide is the answer you’ve been waiting for!

 You don’t need to read them before tackling this guide, but don’t forget to check them out if you want to learn even more.

 VPN encryption is plainly an encryption method used by a VPN provider, but the same kind of encryption can be found elsewhere.